Publications

 Toward a Feminist Foreign Policy in the United States

-Attention to gender equality and, to a lesser extent, women’s human rights in American foreign policy has grown and evolved through recent administrations — both Republican and Democratic.
-This brief covers the Coalition's definition of feminist foreign policy and shares concrete recommendations for how the U.S. can advance feminist foreign policy across the government.
+Attention to gender equality and, to a lesser extent, women’s human rights in American foreign policy has grown and evolved through recent administrations—both Republican and Democratic.
+This brief describes the definition of feminist foreign policy which guides the Coalition for a Feminist Foreign Policy in the United States, and shares concrete recommendations for how the U.S. can advance feminist foreign policy across the government.

 A Coalition for Feminist Foreign Policy in the United States publication.
 Originally published with the International Center for Research on Women.